Kpangot/Portfolio/README.md

 # Portfolio
-Please check out my personal blog, where I wrote an article for every single project in this repository.
-The link is below: https://explorerbeyond.blogspot.com/
+Below is my personal blog, where I wrote an article for every single project in this repository: https://explorerbeyond.blogspot.com/